-Reading the books will, however, give you a better sense of the world, flesh out more of the cast and create a stronger bond between yourself and the situations in the lore.
-Places will become more familiar, characters are drawn with more depth and although much of the plot will be known to you from playing the games, the books fill in small gaps here and there.
+Reading the books will give you a better sense of the world, flesh out more of the cast and create a stronger bond between yourself and the situations in the lore.
+Characters are drawn with more depth, and although much of the plot will be known to you if you played the games, the books fill in small gaps here and there.

 How faithful are The Witcher games to the books?

-Very.
-Only so much of the books was directly brought to the games.
+Very, though only so much of the books was directly brought to the games.
 CD Projekt Red went to great lengths to bring Sapkowski’s witty, wry and strong Geralt of Rivia to players of the games.
-Due to the branching narratives of the games, the plot is “based” on the books, rather than a direct retelling.
+Due to the branching narratives of the games, the plot is based on the books, rather than a direct retelling of every story.
 Everything you’ve seen in the games, however, from runes to weapons and monsters are featured in the series of novels.

-It's worth noting though that a game, especially one of the quality featured in The Witcher series, is designed to bring excitement and danger.
+It's worth noting though that the games, especially ones of such quality, are designed to bring excitement and danger.
 This can make some sections of the book—mainly the political discussions—rather dull in comparison.
-The games, because they deliver the story in bitesized chunks between the killing and hunting, offer the most accessible way to consume the tale of Geralt.
-Let's see if the TV series can top it.
+The games, because they deliver the story in bite-sized chunks between the killing and hunting, offer the most interactive way to experience part of Geralt's story.

 Where can I get all these books?

-Since the profile of The Witcher series and books has been elevated to brilliant, world-famous heights, the books, on the whole, are available from all the major retailers.
-The only one that is a bit difficult to get, as mentioned above, is the collector's edition Witcher 3 art book but it usually appears on eBay occasionally.
+Since the profile of The Witcher series and books has been elevated to brilliant, world-famous heights, the books, on the whole, are available from all the major retailers, including Amazon.
+The only one that is a bit difficult to get, as mentioned above, is the collector's edition The Witcher 3 art book but it usually appears on eBay occasionally.
 However, for your ease and comfort, see the best prices currently going on all the books below.